Skip to main content

 Although the above factors do not form part of your legal duties, you may wish to refer to them in the chair’s statement to provide context for your report on the value for members assessment.

-You should still set out clearly in the chair’s statement any particular member-borne costs and charges that do not represent good value and the action you have taken, or plan to take, as a result.
+You should still set out clearly in your write-up of the assessment any particular member-borne costs and charges that do not represent good value and the action you have taken, or plan to take, as a result.

 Illustrative approach to assessing value for members